Eric Strauss, Ph.D., Executive Director

 Lisa has installed many native plant gardens and restoration sites and will be supervising the department's efforts to put in gardens throughout Southern California as part of CURes' initiatives.
 Lisa will also be working on select operational activities to ensure the Center for Urban Resilience at LMU runs smoothly and efficiently.
 Lisa comes to CURes from The G2 Gallery where, in October of 2017, she helped transform the focus of the environmental photography gallery and Gottlieb Native Garden into exciting new realms.
 Lisa got her B.A. in Mass Communications from the State University of New York at Buffalo, and is a locally certified Master Gardener and Restoration Specialist.

-Schoene Mahmood, Restorative Justice Specialist, Restorative Justice Project
+Schoene Mahmood, Program Manager, Restorative Justice Project

 Ms. Schoene Mahmood brings 16 years of experience with Restorative Justice Practices at LMU.
 Schoene currently serves as the Program Manager of the Restorative Justice Project to develop RJP curriculum and provide educational trainings that include on-going skill-building workshops for K-12 school community members.
 Extending the reach to higher-education stakeholders, she is partnering with the LMU Office of Student Affairs to implement Restorative Practices campus-wide at LMU.
 Most recently, LMU CURes was awarded a grant to establish the Southern California Restorative Justice Consortium.
 Schoene is overseeing the So Cal Consortium which aims to educate future generations of RJ leaders for scholarship, practice, and implementation, and create a regional model that can be replicated nationwide.